 - 3 cups (7 dl) water

 - 1 teaspoon of salt or 1 vegetable stock cube.
 (No salt or salted stock if the baby is younger than 1 year).

 - Steamed or boiled rice

 - Wash the lentils in cold water for about one minute, and then let them drain.

-- Peel and chop the onion and carrot in small pieces.
+- Peel and chop the onion and carrot into small pieces.

-- Heat up the oil in a saucepan and fry the onion and carrot gently (no color).
+- Heat the oil in a saucepan and gently fry the onion and carrot (no color).

 - Crush the garlic using a garlic press and add it in the saucepan.
 Add curry and ginger and stir fry for one more minute.
 Lower the heat.

 - Mash as needed depending on your baby’s age and preferences.

 - Serve with steamed or boiled rice.

-Please note: If your family has a history of allergies towards peanuts, your baby may very well be allergic to lentils as well as soybeans.
+Please note: If your family has a history of allergies to peanuts, your baby may very well be allergic to lentils as well as soybeans.
 Do not serve lentils to your baby in such a case without consulting a doctor.
 It is also always prudent to start with a very small portion to see if your baby is in any way reacting to the new type of food.